From pulp

 // if byte == 0xF7 → flush accumulator as one MidiEvent, reset

 When adding or changing any AAX MIDI input path, exercise this against a multi-packet sysex vector (at least one packet across the 4-byte boundary and one terminator-only packet) in a unit test.
-Shipping without the test is the #290 "tests ship with fixes" rule.
+Adapter fixes should ship with the regression tests that prove the fixed behavior.

 After any AAX-related change: